focus-editor/focus/LOG.md

 # TODO
-- Highlight occurrences of selection
-    + When there's some selected text and no current highlights, update highlights
-    + Draw highlights
-    - Display highlights in the scrollbar area
 - Display the number of cursors in the footer if more than 1
+- Display cursors in the scrollbar area

 - Save file
 - Reload from disk